alexander385/alexander385.github.io/_projects/8_project.md

 description: an other project with a background image and giscus comments
 img: assets/img/team.jpg
 importance: 2
-category: work
+category: volunteering
 related_publications: true
 ---

 ### The Beginnings of INOPIA Foundation

 The **INOPIA Foundation** started taking shape back in **2019**, when I was already juggling various student and volunteer initiatives—like UNICEF, SNEEP, and the Young Initiative at the Neues Museum Nürnberg.
-Through these experiences, I realized that I not only wanted to help people but also wanted to apply my **information systems** in a practical way.
+Through these experiences, I realized that I not only wanted to help people but also wanted to apply my **information systems background** in a practical way.
 Originally, I considered launching a typical startup, but I also saw the potential in establishing a nonprofit—one that could **experiment with new ideas**, focus on real-world impact, and bring creative solutions to social challenges.
 By early **2020**, after navigating some pandemic-related delays, my friends and I officially founded the Inopia Foundation.

 From the beginning, we decided to center our efforts on **education** and **sustainability**, inspired by the **UN Sustainable Development Goals** as well as my earlier work in organizations emphasizing resource stewardship and ethical leadership.
 This vision resonated with my colleagues, who all shared the same passion for bridging gaps and contributing to community well-being.
 In practical terms, INOPIA became our place for social innovation—a place where we could develop and test projects that might otherwise remain just ideas on paper.